MrPrinceV2/Lava-Link---Discord-Bot-Maker/README.md

 These modules are designed to be utilized with slash commands, but can also function with regular messages by adjusting the file configurations accordingly.

-This represents a more refined and comprehensive iteration of the project initially found at: [GitHub Repository](https://github.com/Caio-Sc/lavalink---dbm)

-If you wish to support this endeavor, kindly consider contributing via my Patreon page ([link](https://patreon.com/zayyo_o?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)).
+If you wish to support this endeavor, kindly consider contributing via my [Patreon page](https://patreon.com/zayyo_o?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink).
 Alternatively, feel free to reach out to me on Discord or initiate a discussion for other donation methods.

 ## Musica Connect